 Coeur d’Alene Indians fished in the lake until an explorer by the name De Smet arrived in 1846, later easterners began to come and settle in the place.
 In 1870’s a man named Mat Hayden who was a veteran and a teamster made a piece of land his home.
 He was to name the lake Hayden’s lake in 1883 later after he won a poker game with his friends.
 Almost at the turn of the century logging operations increased along the lake and later settlements, recreation facilities and towns sprung out.

-Both places have four distinct seasons.
-They both experience a high temperature of 82 degrees in July and a low of 24 degrees in January.
+Hayden has 4 destinct seasons.
+The high temperature of 82 degrees in July and a low of 24 degrees in January.
 While the USA average for rainfall and snowfall is 39 and 26 inches respectively, Hayden Lake receives 23 and 36 inches respectively.
 The place has 174 sunny days annually and 75 days with measurable precipitation.
 Hayden city, on the other hand, receives 24 inches of rain and 35 inches of snowfall.
 It has 172 days of sunny days and 75 days with measurable precipitation.

 The average cost of living in the USA averages 100 points on the living index, and any amount below that would mean the places are cheaper to live in than the average.
-Hayden Lakes index is 92.7 as of March 2016 according to city-data.
-Which means that its a bit less expensive than the average USA rate.
-However, the economic situation is impressive with a growth rate of 2.66% and an average salary of $62,794 and an average home cost of $239,238.
-Both areas are estimated to have a 41.22% growth rate in the next ten years.
+Hayden Lakes index is 94.1 as of March 2019 according to city data.
+This means that it’s a bit less expensive than the average USA rate.
+However, the economic situation is impressive with a growth rate of 2.66% and an average salary of $62,268, and an average home cost of $361,548.
+The areas are estimated to have a 41.22% growth rate in the next ten years.

 And yes the third is you guys have a lot of lakes!
 Yes, We Do!